Objects and Classes in Visual Basic

 Derived classes inherit members from the class they are based on, allowing you to add complexity as you progress in a class hierarchy.
 For more information, see Inheritance Basics (Visual Basic).

 Be sure the compiler can access the class from which you intend to derive your new class.
 This might mean fully qualifying its name, as in the preceding example, or identifying its namespace in an Imports Statement (.NET Namespace and Type).
 If the class is in a different project, you might need to add a reference to that project.
-For more information, see Managing Project References.
+For more information, see Managing references in a project.

 Another way that objects can be related is a containment relationship.
 Container objects logically encapsulate other objects.
 For example, the OperatingSystem object logically contains a Version object, which it returns through its Version property.
 Note that the container object does not physically contain any other object.